ibm-bluemix-mobile-services/bms-samples-hellotodo-advanced/README.md

 #### Access the StrongLoop backend app

 1. Open the **appRoute** URL that you copied from the Bluemix dashboard in your browser.
-You'll see the web interface for the helloTodoAdvanced backend.
+You'll see the web interface for the MobileFirst boilerplate backend.
 2. Follow the guided experience steps that are described in the web interface. <br/>Eventually, you cannot DELETE a todo item.
 You can only delete todo items when you are using this sample.
 The mobile backend is protected by Mobile Client Access by default.
 Mobile Client Access is a Bluemix service that provides security and monitoring functionality for mobile backend applications.